Thursday, April 16, 2020 / by Raj Jaggi

 Stock Market vs. Housing Market

 We are beginning to feel the effects of the outbreak in China with the shortages and delays in consumer goods.
 In addition, restricted travel, social distancing, and the closure of businesses in some states will all contribute to lower consumer spending, which can hurt the economy.
-However, the Stock Market and the Housing Market are typically not tied together sinc ...
+However, the Stock Market and the Housing Market are typically not tied together since peop0 ...